tboulet/gridworld_rl/README.md

   <img src="assets/env_render.png" alt="Q values through training" width="60%"/>
 </p>

+# Installation
+Clone the project with the following command:

+    git clone git@github.com:tboulet/gridworld_rl.git

+You will also need to have numpy and tkinter installed.

 # The environnement

-The environnement is a gridworld with a start and an end.
+The environnement is a gridworld with a start and an end states.
 The agent can move in 4 directions (up, down, left, right) and can only move on the grid.
 Its objective is to reach a positively rewarding end state.

 Run this command to see a random agent moving in the gridworld: